 Kevin found Ash early on Tuesday, June 29, 2021, after the Lava Fire had blazed through Juniper Valley.
 He was Strike Team Leader for the area that day, assigned to supervise the work of several bulldozers in the construction of a fire line.

 He says he had driven past a deceased dog a few times during the night, but as the day broke, there in the twilight, he spotted some movement under the dog’s legs.
 The puppy had sought refuge with his mother and snuggled up to her nipple.
 His two littermates and a young German Shepherd were nearby, but they had succumbed to the superheated environment.

-The firefighter grabbed up the pup, climbed back into the truck, and tucked his small white charge inside his fire-retardant Nomex shirt.
+The firefighter grabbed up the pup and climbed back into the truck.
+He tucked the small white body inside his fire-retardant Nomex shirt.
 The little dog was anxious and coughing, showing signs of the respiratory distress later noted by Rescue Ranch staff.

 Kevin then contacted his line supervisor at about 4:45 a.m., to request County Animal Control, but they wouldn’t be available before 6:30 a.m.
 Eventually, he was able to set up an appointment with the officers for 7:30 a.m., at the junction of Juniper Valley Road and A12.

 Lava Fire Puppy spends the night inside firefighter’s jacket until Animal Control officer arrives